Variables

 Let the fire be silence.
 Print the fire. (prints: )

-Rockstar variables are function scoped - see variable scope in the section on functions for more about how this work.
+Rockstar variables are function scoped - see variable scope in the functions for more about how this work.

 Variable names in Rockstar